 Good nutrition is essential to your quality of life as you age.
 The following tips can help older adults eat healthier diets and deal with age-related changes and concerns.
-The Food Guide Pyramid serves as a guide to help you make healthy food choices.
+MyPlate serves as a guide to help you make healthy food choices.
 Your daily diet should include the right amounts from each of the five basic food groups.
 You may find additional information about MyPlate at www.choosemyplate.gov.

-Bread, Cereal, Rice, and Pasta Group (6 to 11 servings daily)
+Grains: Bread, Cereal, Rice, and Pasta Group (5 to 6 ounces servings daily)

-Serving sizes: 2 to 3 ounces of cooked, lean meat, poultry or fish; 1⁄2 cup cooked, dry beans; 1 egg; 2 Tbsp. peanut butter; 1⁄3 cup nuts
+- One ounce= 1 ounce of cooked, lean meat, poultry or fish; 1/4 cup cooked, dry beans; 1 egg; 1 tablespoon peanut butter; ½ ounce of nuts.

-Following are some suggestions for managing age-related changes and concerns through your diet.
+The following are some suggestions for managing age-related changes and concerns through your diet:

 As you age, your body needs fewer calories, while other nutrient needs remain high.
 Although your body needs fewer calories as you age, it still needs the same amount, or more of certain vitamins and minerals such as calcium, vitamin D, vitamins B12, B6, and folate.
 Limiting high-calorie foods, such as sweets, high-fat and fried foods, and alcoholic beverages will help to prevent weight gain.
 When you gain weight, especially in the abdominal region of your body, it puts you at risk for heart disease, diabetes mellitus, and other chronic diseases.
 Regular physical activity will help you control your weight.
 Check with your doctor before starting an exercise program.

 Constipation is a common problem among older adults.
 To help prevent or relieve constipation, eat a diet that includes high-fiber foods, like fresh fruits and vegetables, and whole grain breads and cereals.
-Add prune juice or prunes to your diet and drink 8 to 10 glasses of fluid every day.
+Add prune juice or prunes to your diet and drink plenty of fluids every day.
 Regular exercise may also help relieve constipation.
 Check with your doctor before starting an exercise program.

 Poor dental health

 This may affect your ability to eat a healthy diet and can put you at high risk for poor nutrition.
-You may need to modify your food consistency to make some foods easier to eat.
+You may need to modify your food consistency to make some foods easier to chew or swallow.
 Try chopping, mashing, grinding, and pureeing foods.
 Be sure to see a dentist for treatment of decaying teeth or improperly fitting dentures.

 Your body digests food less efficiently as you age.
 Older people produce less saliva and stomach acid, which both serve to aid in the breakdown and absorption of nutrients.
 To help prevent or relieve digestive problems, try eating smaller, frequent meals.
 Eat slowly in a relaxed atmosphere.
 Chew your food thoroughly.

 Sense of taste and smell

 Eat in a comfortable atmosphere and take your time.
 Eat with family and friends.
 Take part in group meal programs offered through senior citizen centers.
 Ask your doctor if your medicines could be causing appetite or taste problems.
 Nutritional supplements may be beneficial for you.
 These include Ensure, Ensure Pudding, Boost, and Carnation Instant Breakfast.
 These supplements should not take the place of meals.